 The school has toilet facilities in all buildings, including disabled access toilets.
 All toilets are monitored regularly throughout the day by the caretakers and duty staff.
 All toilets have soap and toilet paper and are cleaned daily.
-The cleaning regime has been enhanced as part of the arrangements for providing safe facilities in the Covid 19 situation.

 Sustainability

 We are committed to actioning a whole school plan for sustainability.
 The key elements of this are: